Jean Chiappe

+Career

 Chiappe was director of the Sûreté générale in the 1920s.
 He was subsequently given the post of Préfet de police in the 1930s, a role in which he was very popular.
 His politics tended towards the right, and successive leftist governments tried in vain to dislodge him.

 Finally, on 3 February 1934, Édouard Daladier, new president of the Conseil, recalled him from his post.
 The far-right leagues promptly organized a large demonstration of support on 6 February 1934, which rapidly degenerated into a riot against the republic and the government.

 This disturbance is referenced in Luis Buñuel's film Diary of a Chambermaid (1964).
 At the denouement of the film, right-wing protesters are seen chanting Vive Chiappe! outside the café owned by a sympathizer in Cherbourg.
-This was Buñuel's payback for Chiappe's role in banning the Buñuel-Dalí film L'Age d'Or (1930), when Chiappe was Prefect of Police for Paris.
+This was Buñuel's payback for Chiappe's role in banning the Buñuel-Dalí film L'Age d'Or (1930), when Chiappe was the Paris Police Prefect.

-In autumn 1940, Chiappe was made high-commissioner of France in the Levant.
-The aircraft taking him to Lebanon was shot down by mistake by Italian air force taking part in the Battle of Cape Spartivento near Sardinia.
-The pilot, Henri Guillaumet, the other members of the crew including Marcel Reine, and the two passengers, Chiappe and his leader of the cabinet, were killed.
+In autumn 1940, Chiappe was made high-commissioner of Vichy France in the Levant.
+The aircraft taking him to Lebanon was shot down by mistake by the Royal Italian Air Force taking part in the Battle of Cape Spartivento near Sardinia.
+The pilot, Henri Guillaumet, the other members of the crew including Marcel Reine, and the two passengers, Chiappe and the head of his private office, were killed.